Foster the People: 2010–2011: Initial tour and music licensing

-Without much experience as a live act, Foster the People were booked in October 2010 to play several club shows "to help them get their sea legs".
+Without much experience as a live act, Foster the People were booked in October 2010 to play several club shows.
 At this point a trio, the band recruited musicians Sean Cimino and Isom Innis to tour with them.
 Booking the group proved difficult, as concert promoters were hesitant about an artist without previous touring experiences.
 Foster the People promoted these concerts by emailing fans who had downloaded "Pumped Up Kicks" from their website about the shows.
-In early 2011, the band was booked to perform in a much sought-after tent at April's Coachella Valley Music and Arts Festival.
+In early 2011, the band was booked to perform at April's Coachella Valley Music and Arts Festival.
 Meanwhile, the group continued to grow its fanbase with a month-long residency of concerts in January at The Echo nightclub in Los Angeles.
 According to booking agent Tom Windish, by the group's third show at the venue, "there were hundreds of people trying to get in outside....
 It was an obvious turning point that could be measured in numbers."
 The residency also drew the attention of music supervisors in attendance who would later help the group license their music.

 Foster the People issued its first commercial non-single release in January 2011, a self-titled EP featuring "Pumped Up Kicks", "Houdini", and "Helena Beat" that was intended to hold fans over until their first studio album, Torches, was completed.
 Fans who purchased the EP through the iTunes Store were able to apply it toward the purchase of their full-length debut album.
 The EP drew the attention of organizers of March's South by Southwest festival, as well as executives looking to license music for upcoming season finales of television series.
 Columbia senior director of creative licensing Jonathan Palmer said, "The plan helped us a great deal to set up more opportunities rather than chasing the release date.
 So by the time we put the record out in May, we had already placed several songs."
 Half of Torches' songs were licensed—among them are: "Pumped Up Kicks" (Gossip Girl, The Vampire Diaries, Friends with Benefits, Entourage), "Houdini" (Gossip Girl); "Helena Beat" (The Vampire Diaries); "Don't Stop (Color on the Walls)" (Suits, Nissan Motors commercial); and "Call It What You Want" (FIFA 12).
 Palmer commented, "I haven't seen this kind of a range of song licenses from one album since we worked the first Ting Tings record three-and-a-half years ago.
 That was an album where we licensed nine or [all] 10 songs on the album.
 We're kind of in a similar situation [with Torches]."